Study Brain Mechanisms of Frustration With Magnetoencephalography in Healthy Volunteers

 OBJECTIVES:

-To use a frustration induction task, MEG, and brain MRI, coupled with physical and self-report assessment of frustration, to measure how frustration alters synchronized neural activities.
-Specifically, we will identify brain circuits and neural oscillations that potentially underly the emotional and behavioral consequences of frustration.
+To use a frustration induction task, MEG, and brain MRI, coupled with physical and self-report assessment of frustration, to measure how frustration alters synchronized neural activities and physical activities.
+Specifically, we will identify brain circuits and neural oscillations that potentially underly the emotional and behavioral consequences of frustration and characteristic changes in grip force, pupil/cornea size, and facial expressions that can be used as objective measurements of frustration.

 ENDPOINTS: